 How Are Diamonds Formed?

 That being said, most natural diamonds date back millions, if not billions of years.
 And, interestingly enough, diamond growth isn’t always an uninterrupted process.
-A diamond’s formation can be disturbed due to a change in temperature or pressure.
+A rough diamond’s formation can be disturbed due to a change in temperature or pressure.
 The gemstone could then wait for hundreds or even millions of years for conditions to be suitable for growth to continue.

 Methods of Diamond Formation

 There are four main processes that are believed to be responsible for nearly all diamond deposit sites found near the earth’s surface – diamond formation in the earth’s mantle, diamond formation in a subduction zone, diamond formation at impact sites, and diamond formation in space.

 Diamond Formation in the Earth’s Mantle